timBrockman/datayak/README.md

-BOTLANDO
+DATA YAK
 ===========

-Botlando is an open-source initiative with Orlando Data Science to analyze the growth and activity of the Orlando Tech Community.
+Data Yak is an open-source initiative with Orlando Data Science to analyze the growth and activity of the Orlando Tech Community.

 Specifically, Botlando scrapes data from all of the Orlando Tech Meetups via REST API.